A complex tool like EcoTransIT World raises questions. Find the most frequently asked here.

-EcoTransIT is a flexible tool for complex calculations that supports companies to calculate and optimise their emissions and energy consumption.
-The software is accredited by Smart Freight Centre to be in accordance with the GLEC Framework and also meets the requirements of EN 16258 and the GHG protocol (Corporate Standard).
-ETW allows calculation of complete transport chains across all modes of transport (truck, train, ocean vessel, inland waterways, aircraft) including transhipments / warehousing worldwide on the basis of a scientific and neutral methodology.
+EcoTransIT World is a flexible tool for complex calculations that supports companies to calculate and optimise their emissions and energy consumption.
+The software is accredited by Smart Freight Centre to be in accordance with the GLEC Framework, and also meets the requirements of EN 16258 and the GHG protocol (Corporate Standard).
+ETW allows calculation of complete transport chains across all modes of transport (truck, train, ocean-going vessels, inland water vessels, aircraft) including transshipments/warehousing worldwide on the basis of a scientific and neutral methodology.

 - Global: ETW allows the user to calculate the ecologic footprint of complex global supply chains.

 - Routing: A global traffic network is available for each mode of transport (road, rail, inland waterway transport, ocean shipping routes, air transport).
 The large volume of GIS data allows calculation of precise routing, thereby considering transport-specific aspects such as ferry transport for trucks, electrification of railroads, Emission Control Areas (ECA zones) for ocean shipping.

 - Flexibility: The Business Solutions offered by ETW allow immediate use of the standardised interfaces as well as individual solutions according to specific customer requirements.

 - Simple: ETW is simple to use because little basic data, such as gross weight (t, kg, t/TEU for container transport), start and destination, and mode of transport are sufficient to calculate the emissions.
 Additional information may be used to enhance and individualise the calculation and to make it more precise.

 - Up-to-date: ETW is constantly developed and regularly adapted to state-of-the-art technology.

 - In accordance with standards: ETW is accredited for the GLEC framework and also complies with EN 16258 and the GHG Protocol (Corporate Standard).